Understanding accessibility

-Making a website or mobile app accessible means making sure it can be used by as many people as possible.
+Making a website, mobile app, document, video or other file type, accessible means making sure it can be used by as many people as possible.

 At least 1 in 5 people in the UK have a long-term illness, impairment or disability.
 This includes people with: